weimeilin79/rpg-rag/instructions/module-one/01-setup_env.md

 By leveraging AI and serverless architecture, we can revolutionize NPC interactions in online RPG games, providing a more immersive, responsive, and engaging player experience while maintaining cost efficiency and scalability.

 ## Technology Stack
 In this workshop, we will leverage a variety of AWS and Redpanda technologies to build and deploy scalable, efficient, and intelligent systems.

-We will use **AWS Lambda** for serverless computing, enabling us to run code in response to events without provisioning or managing servers.
-For our AI needs, we will utilize **AWS Bedrock** powerful models for natural language processing and chat functionalities.
-Additionally, we will incorporate LangChain, a framework for developing applications powered by language models, to streamline the integration of advanced AI capabilities into our systems.
+- **AWS Lambda**: Serverless computing service to run code in response to events without provisioning or managing servers.

-On the Redpanda side, we will leverage **Redpanda Serverless** for scalable and high-throughput data streaming and **Redpanda Connect** (formerly Benthos) for connecting to various data endpoints and enabling seamless data flow integration.

-## Create a New User in IAM
-We will walk you through the process of creating a new user in IAM, enabling AWS IAM permissions for Bedrock, signing up for Bedrock.

-### Sign in to the AWS Management Console
-Open the AWS Management Console at https://aws.amazon.com/ and sign in with your credentials.

-### Navigate to the IAM Dashboard
-In the AWS Management Console, select Services and then choose IAM under the "Security, Identity, & Compliance" category.

-### Add a New User
-In the IAM dashboard, click on Users in the left-hand navigation pane.
-Click the Add user button at the top of the page.

-### Set User Details
-User name: Enter a unique username for the new user.
-Access type: Select Programmatic access.

-### Review and Create User
-Review the user details and permissions.
-Click the Create user button.

-### Download Credentials
-On the final page, you will see the user’s access key ID and secret access key.
-Download the credentials file and store it in a secure place.
-You will need it later.

-## Enable AWS IAM Permissions for Bedrock
-### Attach Policies to the User
-- After creating the user, you need to attach policies that allow access to Bedrock.
-- In the IAM dashboard, click on Users and select the newly created user from the list.
-- Go to the Permissions tab and click on Add permissions.

-### Add Permissions
-- Choose Attach policies directly.
-- Search for and select the appropriate policies that grant access to Bedrock.
-These policies include:
-    - **AmazonBedrockFullAccess**: This policy grants full access to Bedrock resources.
-- Select the policies and click on the Next: Review button.
-- Review the permissions and click on the Add permissions button.

-### Add Inline Policy
-- To grant OpenSearch Serverless access to your identity, you can:
-    - Open the AWS IAM Console.
-    - Find your User.
-    - Select Add Permissions > Create Inline Policy to attach new inline permissions, open the JSON editor and paste in the below example policy:
-    ```
-    {
-        "Version": "2012-10-17",
-        "Statement": [
-            {
-              "Sid": "Statement1",
-              "Effect": "Allow",
-              "Action": [
-                "aoss:*"
-              ],
-              "Resource": [
-                "*"
-              ]
-            }
-        ]
-    }
-    ```
-### Create Access key

-- In Access key 1, click on **Create access key**, select **Application running outside AWS**
-- Click Next to proceed and Create access key.
-- STORE THE Access key, and Secret access key, DO NOT LOSE IT!
+- **AWS Bedrock**: Powerful models for natural language processing and chat functionalities.
+- **LangChain**: Framework for developing applications powered by language models, streamlining AI integration.
+- **Redpanda Serverless**: Scalable and high-throughput data streaming.
+- **Redpanda Connect**: Facilitates seamless data flow integration with various endpoints.

 ## Sign up for Bedrock
 - Amazon Bedrock is a fully managed service that provides access to foundation models available via an API.
 With Bedrock, you can choose from a variety of models to find the one that’s best suited for your use case.